CONSTITUTION - BY-LAWS - RULES

-Bats- An illegal bat is any multi-wall bat, composite bat, modified bat, or bat that fails to meet Board approval.
+Bats - An illegal bat is any multi-wall bat, composite bat, modified bat, or bat that fails to meet Board approval.
 Any member found knowingly using such a bat may be suspended from the Club.
-Expulsion from the Club is a possibility depending on the circumstances.
+Depending on the circumstances, the Board could initiate expulsion from the Club under the By-Laws.
 This is a safety matter of great importance.
 All Board members are charged with enforcement of this rule.

-Substitute runner- The correct substitute runner is the player who is the last recorded out.
-In the first inning, prior to the first out, he will be the last batter in the lineup.
-If a substitute runner is used and found to be the incorrect runner after the first pitch is thrown, he is automatically out.
-Only one substitute runner per inning is allowed.
+Substitute runner - Only one substitute runner per inning is allowed.
+The correct substitute runner is the player who is the last recorded out.
+In the first inning, prior to the first out, this will be the last batter in the lineup.
+The scorekeeper will ensure that the correct substitute runner is used.
+If an incorrect runner is used as a substitute runner, this will be corrected as soon as it is identified.

-Playing field- The distance to the home run fence will be 250 feet, distance between bases will be 65 feet, and the pitching distance will be 46 feet.
+Playing field - The distance to the home run fence will be 250 feet; the distance between bases will be 65 feet; and the pitching distance will be 46 feet.

-Helmets- Players may wear protective helmets at any time, but the rule requiring modified pitch offensive players to wear double ear flap batting helmets is waived.
+Helmets - Players may wear protective helmets at any time; double ear flap batting helmets are not required.

-Re-entry- Fielders may be substituted or replaced and re-entered an unlimited number of times, providing players occupy the same batting positions.
+Re-entry - Fielders may be substituted or replaced and re-entered an unlimited number of times, providing players occupy the same batting positions and the playing rules in Section 12 are complied with.
 The starting player and the substitute may be in the field at the same time.

 15. CHANGES TO RULES AND RESPONSIBILITIES: